-Needless to mention that the whole North East is home to 357 ethnolinguistic constitutional communities (Bhattacharyya, 2018a; 2019; Taher and Ahmed, 2001).
+Needless to mention that the whole North East India is home to 357 ethnolinguistic constitutional communities (Bhattacharyya, 2018a; 2019; Taher and Ahmed, 2001).
 It is "connected to the mainstream India by a narrow corridor (Siliguri corridor or Chicken's neck) of 33-km width on the eastern side and 21-km on the western side, covering approximately 7% (or 255,036 sq.km) of the total geographical area of the country" (Bhattacharyya, 2018a: 37; 2019; Fernandes and Barbora 2002a, b; Taher and Ahmed 2001).
 Arunachal Pradesh is the 29 states of India and shares international boundaries with Myanmar (erstwhile Burma) in the east, Tibet in the north and Bhutan in the west.
 At the time of India's independence in 1947, the political map of North East India comprised of undivided Assam including North East Frontier Agency (NEFA) and the princely states of Manipur and Tripura (Bhattacharyya, 2019).
 Although, NEFA was created in 1954; the Arunachal Pradesh was carved out of NEFA as a Union Territory in 1972, and subsequently, on 20 February 1987 Arunachal Pradesh was granted the status of the full-fledged state.
 Table 1 outlines a brief statistics of the state (Census of India, 2011).

-Table 1-Arunachal Pradesh: Population, Growth Rate, Density, Sex Ratio and Literacy Rate in NE Region is a detailed demonstration of forest cover in the state of Arunachal Pradesh and its comparison to with the Indian nation as a whole.
+Table 1-Arunachal Prades n: Population, Growth Ra te, Density, Sex Ra atio and Literacy Rate in NE Region is a detailed demonstration of forest cover in the state of Arunachal Pradesh and its comparison to with the Indian nation as a whole.
 It should be noted that all the states of North East India have more than 33% of forest cover- Mizoram (86.27%); Manipur (77.69%); Meghalaya (76.45%); Nagaland (75.33%); Tripura (73.68%); Sikkim (47.13%); and Assam (35.83%).

 The area in Sq.
 Km Population (Person) Growth Rate Density per sq.
 Km Sex Ratio (females '000 males) Literacy (%)

 83743 1383727 26.03 17 938 65.38

-Source: Census of India, 20 )11
+Source: Census of India.
+2011

 Out of the total geographical area of 83743 sq.Km, forests cover stands at 79.96%.
+Table 2

-Table 2 researched except for some information published in the Gazetteers of Lohit district and the series titled People of India (Aiyadurai, 2011; Chakravorty, 2015; Choudhury,1978; Singh, 1995).
+One can undoubtedly imagine that because of its remote locations covered by forests in addition to being one of the frontier states hindered not only academic research but also lacked historical enquiry (see, Aiyadurai, 2011).
+Hence, the Meyor community is highly underresearched except for some information published in the Gazetteers of Lohit district and the series titled People of India (Aiyadurai, 2011; Chakravorty, 2015; Choudhury,1978; Singh, 1995).
 It remains well documented that the communities dwelling in the fiercely contested volatile international borderlands/margins of North East India are looked upon with an element of ambiguity and often considered as migrants or refugees (Aiyadurai, 2011; Chakravorty, 2015; Sarkar, 1996).
 The following section describes the origins of the Meyor tribe.